Do a business energy audit

 No

-If you can collect and reuse waste heat that is generated through your business operations (for example refrigeration and air-conditioning units) you may be able to generate power or preheat combustion air for ovens, boilers and furnaces.
+Collect and reuse waste heat that is generated through your business operations.
+For example, from refrigeration and air-conditioning units.
+You might be able to generate power or preheat combustion air for ovens, boilers and furnaces.

 Have you considered alternative energy sources?
 Yes